-Since we support higher order functions, we need an evaluation rule for function definition that accounts for closures.
-We again introduce two constants to deal with function definitions, $T{funDef}$ for creating a function, and $T{closure}$ for creating a closure and capturing the free variables.
+Since we support higher order functions, the rule CLOSURE for function definitions accounts for the cost of creating closures.
+We again introduce two constants to deal with function definitions, T{funDef} for creating a function, and $T{closure}$ for creating a closure and capturing the free variables.
+Here, FV(e) denotes the set of free variables of e.
+Since x is already bounded as the function argument, we remove it from the set of free variables of e.
+Rules TAILAPP and FUNAPP distinguish the cost of tail calls from the cost of regular function calls.